 1 Goal Name Improve & Expand Public Infrastructure Goal Description Improvements and expansion of the public infrastructure in Miami Gardens.
+These activities, such as storm water drainage improvements, will improve the existing public infrastructure in LMI neighborhoods.
 2 Goal Name Increase Capacity of Area Service Providers Goal Description Increase the capacity of area service providers.
+Public Services are intended to help assist LMI residents and include activities such as a food pantry, after school tutoring, and services for child abuse victims.
 3 Goal Name Preserve Existing Housing Stock Goal Description Preservation of existing housing stock through a variety of housing rehabilitation programs including owner occupied housing.
+These activities will benefit LMI households in the City with much needed housing repairs.
 4 Goal Name Provide for New Affordable Housing Opportunities.
 Goal Description Provide for new affordable housing opportunities through the construction of new housing units for ownership.
-Additionally, The City shall provide for programs to increase homeownership opportunities including first time homebuyer counseling, financial literacy training, and down payment assistance programs.

-5 Goal Name Improve & Expand Economic Development Activity Goal Description The City is exploring potential opportunities to fund economic development activities to benefit the residents of Miami Gardens.
-6. Goal Name Improve City's overall Management, Planning and CDBG Administration efforts Goal Description The City is always looking for ways to improve its program operations and overall management efforts.
+Additionally, the City shall provide for programs to increase homeownership opportunities including first time homebuyer counseling, financial literacy training, and down payment assistance programs.
+5 Goal Name Improve & Expand Economic Development Activity Goal Description The City will fund economic development activities to benefit LMI residents in Miami Gardens.
+The City will work towards helping LMI individuals create/retain jobs and assist eligible businesses.
+This will also include demolition activities to clear abandoned commercial sites for redevelopment.